openshift-pipelines/pipeline-service-exporter/docs/metrics-specification.md

 ### Metrics Definition:

+_**PipelineRun Failed With PVC Quota:**_
+The count of the number of current PipelineRuns on the cluster marked failed by Tekton because PVC Quota prevented creation of required PVCs.
+The deletion of PipelineRuns that failed because of PVC limits is effectively a decrement of the metric.
+That said, given the complexities around delete events and controllers (missed events not getting relisted, hit and miss success of tombstone objects, multiple events because of finalizers), we do not decrement in real time, but on our custom Runnable that resets the metric at the same interval the TektonConfig pruner is set to.

+_Metric Name:_ pipelinerun_failed_by_pvc_quota_count
+_Labels:_ `namespace` label.
+Note:  K8s PVC quota specifications are a namespace scoped resource.
+_Data Type:_ Gauge
+_Description:_ The number of PipelineRuns marked failed because required PVCs could not be created.

 _**PipelineRun Scheduling Duration:**_
 The duration of time in seconds taken for a PipelineRun to be scheduled, calculated as the difference between the creation timestamp and the start time of the PipelineRun.

 _Metric Name:_ pipelinerun_scheduling_duration
 _Labels:_ Minimally a `namespace` label.
 If the `ENABLE_PIPELINERUN_SCHEDULED_DURATION_PIPELINENAME_LABEL` environment variable is set to `true` on the exporter deployment, the `pipelinename` label is set to the name of the Pipeline if its reference is set, otherwise the name of the PipelineRun.